 When Chelsea will pursue transfer for Mathys Tel revealed as Bayern Munich make Christopher Nkunku decision

+When Chelsea will pursue transfer for Mathys Tel revealed as Bayern Munich make huge Christopher Nkunku decision

 Chelsea are reportedly set to make a bid for Bayern Munich striker Mathys Tel, with the Bundesliga side making a decision on Christopher Nkunku.